-AA is a reminder of what I have achieved.
+Alcoholics Anonymous is a reminder of what I have achieved.
 It’s an important reminder, because I wouldn’t want to think it was merely incidental.
 There’s always a very real danger that I might think it was OK to drink again.
 I know what a mistake that would be.
 But I might not know it if my mind was changed.
-AA reminds me that drinking would take me back to dependency on alcohol.
+Alcoholics Anonymous reminds me that drinking would take me back to dependency on alcohol.
 It reminds me of how destructive alcohol can be.
-AA is a warm blanket of support, and it’s there whenever I might need it.
+Alcoholics Anonymous is a warm blanket of support, and it’s there whenever I might need it.
 And I’m far from ambivalent about that.

 More of this sort of thing is to be found in my drinking memoir